Cycle and Coffee, Swanbourne Beach to Swan River

 Off we go!

 The cycle journey from Swanbourne Beach to North Fremantle is basically flat the whole way.
 A dual path traces alongside the beach and the smell of the salt ocean is the first thing I notice.
-We pass the iconic Cottesloe Beach, a place on most travelers itinerary when they visit Western Australia and for this its busy, especially where the boulevard of restaurants are located.
-There is a quicker option of riding on the road with cars, however it feels a little narrow at times and as I get distracted by the beautiful scenery to my right, I stick to the dual path.
+We pass the iconic Cottesloe Beach, a place on most travelers itinerary when they visit Western Australia and for this, it’s busy, especially where the boulevard of restaurants are located.
+There is a quicker option of riding on the road with cars, however it feels a little narrow at times and as I am easily distracted by the beautiful scenery to my right, I stick to the dual path.

 Away from Cottesloe Beach, we pass surfers and long boarders out on the water taking advantage of the recent storm swell.
 We continue alongside the dog beach north of Leighton Beach until we reach Leighton Beach boulevard.
 Here, there are two great cafes The Shipping Lane and Bib and Tucker, a small park, life saving club and cluster of residential apartments.
 All in all, a seamless start to the ride.
 We were lucky there was no wind, it would have been a different experience on the exposed path.
 We take a short cut through a small promenade (Freeman Loop) to traffic lights where we cross Curtin Avenue and then the train tracks at North Fremantle train station.
 Google maps doesn’t recognise this shortcut but it is there!